 (5 points) You are to fit a linear probability model explaining wet with all the other variables as explanatory variables, treating the variable RUC_code as a quantitative variable.
 What signs do you expect to get?
 Fit the model with OLS and include the results in your report.
 Sp9a

+BBaptist: Negative, as Baptists are intolerant of alcohol

+BCatholic: Positive, as Catholics are permissive of alcohol

+BPercentNonWhite: Ambiguous, as it is uncertain how ethnic minorities differ in alcohol preference

+BRUC_Code: Ambiguous, as it is uncertain how urban/rurality affects alcohol perception